 The investment portion of the policy can be guaranteed or variable.
 The cash value accumulation can be used to subsidize the cost of insurance at some point if it grows sufficiently.
-Premiums can be set to terminate at a certain age such as the policy owner’s planned retirement age, or after a certain period of time.
+Premiums can be set to terminate at a certain age such as the policy owner’s planned retirement age, or after a certain period.

 The biggest advantage a UL policy has is its inherent flexibility.
 Depending on the goals of the policy owner, the policy can be designed to accomplish maximum protection, maximum cash value accumulation or a combination of the two.